 Happy (and Healthy!)
 Trails to You

 We need vitamin D to absorb calcium and keep our bones healthy.
 In effect, the vitamin D gained during outdoor exercise helps make our bones stronger.
-But hitting the trails―especially for the first time in the spring―might also cause injuries if you don’t prepare in advance.
-Wrist fractures, clavicle injuries, knee injuries, and more can occur when people bike without the appropriate gear.
+But hitting the trails might also cause injuries if you don’t prepare in advance.
+Wrist fractures, clavicle (collar bone) injuries, knee injuries, and more can occur when people bike without the appropriate gear.

-“We see a lot of people who have fallen from their bikes.
-Maybe they are not wearing the appropriate gear or not paying attention.
-Sometimes other people don’t see them and pass too closely, and they lose balance and fall over,” says Chatrath, who himself is an avid cyclist.
+People often need orthopedic care after a sports-related accident, such as falling off of their bike.
+Or, maybe they are not wearing the appropriate gear or not paying attention.
+Sometimes other people don’t see them and pass too closely, and they lose balance and fall over.

-To help prevent these injuries, Chatrath encourages cyclists to invest in a good bike.
-Also, wear a helmet, protective glasses, and wrist guards.
+To help prevent injuries, invest in a good bike and wear a helmet, protective glasses, and wrist guards.
 Brightly colored clothing will help other cyclists see you, and if you are riding in the dark, have a light on your bike as well.

-Tanner White, Certified Personal Trainer and Director of the new Avera Human Performance Center in Aberdeen, S.D., offers these tips for minimizing the risk of injuries such as twisted ankles and lower back pain and getting the most out of a bike ride, walk or hike.
+Tanner White, Certified Personal Trainer and Director of the Avera Human Performance Center in Aberdeen, S.D., offers these tips for minimizing the risk of orthopedic injuries and getting the most out of a bike ride, walk or hike.

 Before You Exercise

 Get warmed up.
-“You really just want to get your body moving and do exercises that replicate what you will be doing during the activity,” says White.
+“You want to get your body moving and replicate the exercises you will be doing during the activity,” said White.
 It might include a five-minute joy ride on your bicycle, squats, or lunges.

 Dynamic stretches (stretches not held for too long) warm up your muscles.
 However, wait for more intense stretching until the end of your workout.